Pro Metabolic Muffins (30g Protein, Gluten Free)

 Table of Contents

-With 30 grams of protein, as well as 65 grams of carbs, 20 grams of fat, and 670 calories, this pro metabolic muffin is the perfect healthy breakfast.
+With 30 grams of protein, as well as 65 grams of carbs, 20 grams of fat, and 670 calories, this muffin is the perfect pro metabolic breakfast.

 One serving (two medium muffins) hits macro sweet spots for one balanced meal on a 2,000-calorie/day, three-meal, pro metabolic eating plan.